-1.8 FAQ
+1.9 FAQ

-1.8.1 How should I cite pysam
+1.9.1 How should I cite pysam

 Pysam has not been published in print.
-When referring pysam, please use the github URL: https://github.com/pysam-developers/pysam.
-As pysam is a wrapper around htslib and the samtools package, I suggest cite Li et al (2009) http://www.ncbi.nlm.nih.gov/pubmed/19505943>.
+When referring to pysam, please use the github URL: https://github.com/pysam-developers/pysam.
+As pysam is a wrapper around htslib and the samtools package, I suggest citing [Li.2009], [Bonfield.2021], and/or [Danecek.2021], as appropriate.

-1.8.2 Is pysam thread-safe?
+1.9.2 Is pysam thread-safe?

 Pysam is a mix of python and C code.
-Instructions within python are generally made thread-safe through python's global interpreter lock (GIL\).
+Instructions within python are generally made thread-safe through python's global interpreter lock (GIL).
 This ensures that python data structures will always be in a consistent state.